PoisotLab/ms_network_prediction/manuscript.md

 ### Why predict networks and interactions at the same time?

-Ecological networks are quite sparse [@MacDonald2020RevLin]---composed of a set of interactions, but also a larger set of non-interactions.
-If we aim to predict the structure of networks from the "bottom-up"--- by considering each pairwise combination of $S$ different species---we are left with $S^2$ interaction values to estimate.
+Ecological networks are quite sparse [@MacDonald2020RevLin]---composed of a set of interactions, but also a larger set of species that do not interact.
+If we aim to predict
+the structure of networks from the "bottom-up"--- by considering each pairwise combination of $S$ different species---we are left with $S^2$ interaction values to estimate.
 Instead, we can use our existing understanding of the mechanisms